nwilson5/nwut/README.md

 RUN pip install -r requirements.txt
 ```

-Transitive dependencies (`google-generativeai`, `tenacity`, etc.) are declared in `nwut/pyproject.toml` and resolved automatically — you do not need to list them in `requirements.in`.
+Transitive dependencies (`google-genai`, `tenacity`, etc.) are declared in `nwut/pyproject.toml` and resolved automatically — you do not need to list them in `requirements.in`.

 To upgrade nwut, update the tag in `requirements.in` and re-run `uv pip compile`.